chr15m/roguelike-browser-boilerplate/README.md

 ```

 If your game has a longer title you might find that some letters disappear off the screen.
-You can accommodate a longer by changing the size of the letters in `style.css`:
+You can accommodate a longer title by changing the size of the letters in `style.css`:

 ``` {.css .numberLines startFrom="150"}
 .game-title-text {